Get credit help at The Truth About Credit Cards.com!

 With the news of adjustable-rate mortgages due to reset and the continued threat of declining property values, the hot word on the street seems to be foreclosure.

-If you happen to foreclosure on your home and the bank or lender is forced to sell your old property for less than the existing mortgage lien(s), the difference will be considered “debt forgiveness”.
+If you happen to foreclose on your home and the bank or mortgage lender is forced to sell your old property for less than the existing mortgage lien(s), the difference may be considered “debt forgiveness”.

-The bad news is that this difference will be considered taxable income, despite the perceived hardship and physical loss associated with foreclosure proceedings.
+The bad news is that this difference could be considered taxable income, despite the perceived hardship and physical loss associated with foreclosure proceedings.

-And come tax time, the bank or lender will send you a 1099 with the total difference of “forgiven debt” including any costs, fees, and commissions associated with the short sale.
+And come tax time, the bank or lender could send you a 1099 with the total difference of “forgiven debt” including any costs, fees, and commissions associated with the short sale.

 The total cost must be declared as income during the year that you foreclose, assuming you remain solvent.